 The below formula will give you the result:

 The above formula would return 191, which is the number of days between start and end dates, with Friday and Saturday as weekend days.

 - Start Date — B1 in this example

 - End Date — B2 in this example

-- Weekend – 7 in this example.
+- Weekend — 7 in this example.
 This is where you specify the weekend days you want this formula to consider.
-Why 7, check out the table below.
+Why use 7?
+Check out the table below.

 - The range that has the holiday dates — E2:E12 in this example

-Why did I use 7 to make Friday and Saturday as Weekend Day?
+Why did I use 7 to make Friday and Saturday a Weekend Day?

 This is how this formula has been coded.
-There are these numbers that specify weekend days and are pre-coded in the formula.
+These numbers specify weekend days and are pre-coded in the formula.